 While conducting site visits, The Craig Group team was able to meet with some historic property owners, members of the New Bern Historic District Commission, City staff and community members and learned much more about the damage caused by Florence, recovery efforts and subsequent elevation of historic properties and the need for design standards for flooding adaptation.
 Staff also met with members of the Duffyfield community as well as city staff to discuss preservation needs, resilience planning and grant funding available for disaster planning and preparedness for historically significant neighborhoods and individual properties.

-The information collected as part of the site visit will be combined with the results of the community values online survey #2, currently underway, to determine public priorities for mitigation and adaptation in New Bern's historic districts and culturally significant neighborhoods.
+The information collected as part of the site visit will be combined with the results of the community values online survey #2 to determine public priorities for mitigation and adaptation in New Bern's historic districts and culturally significant neighborhoods.

 The first public meeting offered a hybrid approach, with 45 online participants and 3 attendees at City Hall.
 This meeting provided a general overview of the project effort, focusing on goals and objectives, focus areas of the resiliency and hazard mitigation plan, and various engagement opportunities throughout the project.